What is Regenerative Medicine?

 BMC therapy generally entails one to three injections depending on the severity of the injury.
 There may be mild discomfort for 2-3 days after the treatment.
 It is normal to feel “soreness” after the injection and is considered a positive sign that healing is taking place.
 A follow up visit usually occurs within 3-4 weeks after the initial treatment.

 If you are interested in non-surgical alternatives or you are in need of a consultation, please contact us at 201-729-0001.
 We offer weekday and weekend appointments.
-You can find us at our conveniently located clinics in West Orange, Aberdeen, and Lyndhurst.
+You can find us in West Orange, Aberdeen, Clifton, and Lyndhurst.